 - The second group discussed ways to implement mechanism of action and biology-driven developments of oncology drugs for children and adolescents in the new regulatory environment;

 - The third group focused on how to improve international cooperation and to widen the geographical boundaries of ACCELERATE;

 - The forth group worked on recommendations to re-address the needs for long-term follow up;

 - The fifth group was in charge of innovative ways to design and conduct investigator-initiated clinical trials of new drugs to meet the regulatory requirements for approval by health authorities.

 The 8th ACCELERATE Paediatric Oncology Conference will take place on 6-7 February 2020 in Brussels, Belgium.
-More information coming soon!
+More information coming soon, so stay tuned!